sharetribe/flex-docs/src/docs/howto-messaging/set-up-outgoing-email-settings/index.md

 automatically, and the costs are included in your Sharetribe subscription.

-When you have your live environment created and you have bought your custom domain for it, you should set up and validate the outgoing email settings.
-Follow the steps below to enable email sending and increase the chances that your emails will be delivered reliably.
+When you have your live environment created, you can set up and validate the outgoing email settings if you use a custom domain.
+Follow the steps below to enable email sending with a custom domain, and increase the chances that your emails will be delivered reliably.

 ### 1. Add sender name and address